 To know this man was alive for most of my life causes me to feel a great gratitude for author Barbara Rosenstock and illustrator Claire A. Nivola for making Secret Kingdom: Nek Chand, a Changing India, and a Hidden World of Art.
 Without their efforts I might have never learned about this man's passion for art and his inspiring deeds.
 I highly recommend this for your professional and personal collections.
 You will want to share this as often as possible.
 There are two pages dedicated to an author's note and to an extensive bibliography.

 To learn more about Barbara Rosenstock and her other work, please visit her website by following the link attached to her name.
 At both Penguin Random House and Candlewick Press, you can view interior images.
 Candlewick Press has a link to biographical information about Claire A. Nivola.
 Barbara Rosenstock wrote a post for the Nerdy Book Club, A Book's Job.
+She also wrote about this title at PictureBookBuilders, Sculpting a Picture Book.
 You'll want to check out the links included for projects connected with this title.
 At author, reviewer and blogger Julie Danielson's blog, Seven Impossible Things Before Breakfast, she chats with Claire A. Nivola in one of her famous interviews in 2011.
 The link to the Nek Chand Foundation is here.

 Don't forget to visit Kid Lit Frenzy hosted by educator Alyson Beecher to view the other titles selected this week by those participating in the 2018 Nonfiction Picture Book Challenge.